TIBCOSoftware/tci-flogo/tools/readme.md

-# wi-cli
+# fe-cli
-The commandline tool designed to help developers with the Web Integrator SDK.
+The commandline tool designed to help developers with the Flogo Enterprise SDK.
 The SDK is bundled inside a docker image which can be run without downloading the SDK's separately.

 ## Pre-requisites
 1. Docker - [download](https://www.docker.com/get-docker)

 ## Install
-You can install tibcli-wi by downloading the wi-cli.tar.gz from the releases section
+You can install flogo-enterprise-cli by downloading the flogo-enterprise-cli.tar.gz from the releases section

-### 1. Import the docker image from wi-cli.tar.gz to your docker machine installation or download the scripts from the `tools` folder of this github repository.
+### 1. Import the docker image from flogo-enterprise-cli.tar.gz to your docker machine installation or download the scripts from the `tools` folder of this github repository.
 ```
-gunzip -c wi-cli.tar.gz| docker load
+gunzip -c flogo-enterprise-cli.tar.gz| docker load
 ```
-### 2. Create a executable shell script in your shell $PATH  called `wi-cli.sh` with the following contents or download the script from the `tools` folder of this github repository.
+### 2. Create a executable shell script in your shell $PATH  called `fe-cli.sh` with the following contents or download the script from the `tools` folder of this github repository.
 ```
 #!/bin/bash
-docker run --rm -ti -v $PWD:/src wi-cli:latest $@
+docker run --rm -ti -v $PWD:/src flogo-enterprise-cli:latest $@
 ```
-### 3. Run the `wi-cli.sh` shell command from your plugin project work folder
+### 3. Run the `fe-cli.sh` shell command from your plugin project work folder
 ```
 >cd <your project folder>
->wi-cli.sh --help
+>fe-cli.sh --help
 ```
 ### 4. Run a test container as shown below from your plugin project work folder or download the  `test.sh` script from the `tools` folder of this github repository.
 ```
 >cd <your project folder>
->docker run --rm -ti -v $PWD:/src --entrypoint bash wi-cli:latest
+>docker run --rm -ti -v $PWD:/src --entrypoint bash flogo-enterprise-cli:latest
 # cd /src
-# wi-test
+# fe-test
 ```
 ### 5. Packaging Steps - The packaging file jszip.json is generated in your project folder.
 It can be done separately as shown below.
 ```